Free shipping when you spend $60 or more + 2 free samples with every order!

 Typical signs of face bumps include redness, inflammation, and swelling.
 While many people associate these bumps with acne, they are not always caused by acne alone.

-Possible Causes of Tiny Bumps on the Face
+Common Causes of Tiny Bumps on the Face

 While the majority of tiny bumps are completely harmless, some indicate underlying skin concerns that require attention.
 If you’re dealing with small bumps, it is helpful to determine their type and possible cause in order to effectively treat them.